Pardhutenugu/python-learning-journey/README.md

 # My Python Learning Journey 🐍

 Hi!
-I’m [Your Name], and I’m learning Python step by step.
+I’m [Tenugu Parthasaradhi], and I’m learning Python step by step.
 This repository will track my **daily progress**, projects, and exercises.

 ---